lbarazza/Banana-Collector/README.md

 python main.py
 ```

-To visualize an already existing agent loaded from a checkpoint, change the path to the desired checkpoint in the file and run:
+To visualize an already existing agent loaded from a checkpoint, change the path to the desired checkpoint in the file and run (to visualize a pre-trained agent use checkpoint path "checkpoints/DDQN_e100k_batchnorm.tar"):

 ```
 python visualize_agents.py